mtfny/visulog/README.md

 - analyze the variations of these indicators in time: for instance sum then in a week, compute a daily average or an average in a sliding window, ...
 - visualize the indicators as charts (histograms, pie charts, etc.) embedded in a generated web page.

+## How to use

+Watch the video tutorial here : https://www.youtube.com/watch?v=5IIXpCuinr4

 ## Already existing similar tools

 - [gitstats](https://pypi.org/project/gitstats/)